 Rhee said the team is still in discussions with some food companies on possible collaboration and commercialisation of the 3-D printer.
 He believes this “will be determined soon”.

 Currently, they are working with hardware developer Linc Solution on the 3-D food printer and its elements, and on processing and supply chain for the food cartridge.
-A "database" designed will also come on board to structure and coordinate “digital recipes” — food ingredients and formulations together with the structure and shape of food to be printed.
+A "database" designer will also come on board to structure and coordinate “digital recipes” — food ingredients and formulations together with the structure and shape of food to be printed.

 “We are still open to meet with investors and collaborators,” said Rhee.